urbanfox - company logo

 Now we've all gone digital and can edit on computers there are very few filters that can't be replicated in the edit suite.
 So, there are very few filters that you really need.

 For an excellent guide to filters see Ira Tiffen's introduction to camera filters.
-Here are the top three filters that I think you should consider buying because no software is able to do what they do - yet.
+Here are the top four filters that I think you should consider buying because no software is able to do what they do - yet.

 SKYLIGHT / UV FILTER